StereoD-Development/flaunch/doc/buildyaml.md

 fbuild -v MyDerivedBuild --extra-build
 ```

 The `include` option is a list so multiple deriving from multiple templates is possible, and because this is `build.yaml`, you can even template based on platform.
-Sky is the limit.
+Sky's the limit.

 > Tip: The order of include is important.
 The overloading of values will continue from the first to the last.
 So if package `a` includes template `b` and `c` in that order, `a` will take precedence, followed by `c`, and then `b`

+> Note/Tip/Info/Important: _ALl_ `build.yaml`'s have the `global.yaml` template as a base, even if not explicitly marked.
+This provides a common ground for all packages but can be completely ignored/overloaded when required.

 # Raw Commands
 Intense pipelines often present the desire for automation outside of just building and deployment.
 For this reason, we've included `raw` commands to help execute arbitrary commands.